-Attendance Component a) Below 80% b) 80% and above up to 85% Marks for Theory Papers
+Attendance Component Marks for Theory Papers

 a) Below 80% Nil

 b) 80% and above up to 85% 1

 c) Above 85% 2

 Duration of each paper in the semester end examinations will be of three hours.

 Outlines of tests, syllabi and courses of reading for M.Ed.
 (General) 2 Year Syllabus